matheus-1618/CTF_Writeups/README.md

 # CTF_Writeups
-Small repository for some writeups ou solutions to cybersecurity problems
+Small repository for some writeups or solutions to cybersecurity problems.